$0 Wales Adoption Quick-Start Checklist

 Pupil Development Grant for Adopted Children

-The Pupil Development Grant for Children Looked After (PDG-CLA) is a Welsh Government grant paid to schools to support children who have been in local authority care — including adopted children for at least five years after their adoption order.
+The Pupil Development Grant for Children Looked After (PDG-CLA) is a Welsh Government grant paid to schools to support eligible children, including adopted children.

-The grant (up to £1,150 per pupil per year in 2025/26) is paid to the school, not the family.
-Schools are expected to use it to fund additional support, interventions, or resources for eligible children.
+The grant is paid to the school, not the family.
+Schools use it to fund additional support, interventions, or resources for eligible children.
 Practically, this means:

-You do not need to apply for this grant — the school receives it automatically when a looked-after or post-adoption status child is registered.
-However, you should proactively tell the school your child's status and ask how the PDG-CLA funding is being used for them.
+Confirm current eligibility and duration with your child's school.
+You should proactively tell the school your child's status and ask how any PDG-CLA funding is being used for them.

-Beyond the PDG, Wales has a separate Adoption Support Fund for therapeutic interventions.
-This is accessed through a formal adoption support assessment from your regional NAS collaborative and covers specialist therapeutic support that goes beyond standard NHS or school provision.
+Beyond the PDG, specialist therapeutic support is delivered through regional teams or specific grants.
+Request an adoption support assessment from your regional NAS collaborative to identify what support may be available beyond standard NHS or school provision.

 See the post adoption support Wales post for the full framework, including how to request an assessment.